-Orizuru Tower.
+Orizuru Tower, Itsukushima shrine and enjoy free time on Miyajima Island to explore the local streets or make the walk up to Daisho-in Temple.
 You will be on your feet for approximately 4-5 hours today.

 Miyajima - Miyajima is a small island less than 1 hour outside Hiroshima.
 While officially named Itsukushima, the island is more commonly referred to as Miyajima, Japanese for 'Shrine Island', because of its well-known main attraction, Itsukushima Shrine, a giant torii gate, which at high tide seems to float on the water.